Students: Looking for an Internship?

 Steps to Take To Secure an Internship

 - Find your internship.
 Where should you look?
 You should seek out those companies that will have an internship in your area (TV stations, Marketing agencies, newspapers/magazines, etc.).
-Click here for a list of companies.
+Visit the MCJ Internship website to view a list of approved companies.
 Watch your Fresno State email for announcements from Dr. Pierce on new internship opportunities.

 - Secure your internship.
 Contact them, meet them and impress them!
 Treat this just like a JOB interview!
 DO NOT WAIT UNTIL THE LAST MINUTE TO SECURE YOUR INTERNSHIP.
 Please keep in mind that if the company is not on our approved list of companies, they will need to sign a contract and be approved before you can do an internship with them.

 - Complete the Learning Plan Agreement form.
 Fill out your portion of the form and be sure to include your supervisor’s name from the company you’ll be interning with and his/her email prior to completing the form.
 Remind your supervisor to watch for an email with the DocuSign and to please complete all of his/her section.
 DO NOT SEND A COPY of this form to Dr. Pierce.
 When you complete your portion of the form, it will automatically go to your supervisor.
 When he/she completes the form, it will automatically transfer to the university and then to Dr. Pierce.

 - Complete the online Release of Liability/Emergency Contact Form

 - Once Dr. Pierce receives your completed forms and they have been approved by the department and university, you will receive a permission number to enroll in the course.